heiswayi/the-plain/_posts/2016-09-05-making-european-working-class.md

 ---
-title: 'Endnotes Week #1: The Making of the European Working Class'
+title: 'Endnotes Week #1: Subsumption and The Making of the European Working Class'
 updated: 2016-09-05T10:21:27-0400
 ---